Warren Buffett’s Approach To A Dividend Investing Strategy

 Warren Buffet’s Philosophy on Dividend Investing

 Warren Buffett’s philosophy on dividend investing is a delectable blend of simplicity, sophistication, and sheer common sense.
 Buffett’s fondness for dividends stems from his love for companies that churn out cash and generously share their profits with shareholders.
 For him, dividend investing isn’t about chasing the highest yield; instead, it’s about identifying outstanding businesses that are likely to continue paying and growing dividends well into the future.
 The Oracle is less interested in the fruit that falls this season and more in the health and productivity of the tree over a lifetime.
+I used to think yield was the prize, but looking closely at Berkshire’s mechanics, the true target is the sustainable free cash flow backing it.

 Importance of Discussing Warren Buffett's Approach to Dividend Investing - Digital Art